sourcegraph/lsif-jsonnet/README.md

 ## Status

 This was put together quickly to learn LSIF and JSonnet.
-It is missing many features, for example hover results, documentation comments (parser currently discards comments).
+It is missing many features, for example hover results, documentation comments (parser currently discards comments), the standard library is not covered.
 It can serve as a starting point for more production-ready implementations for JSonnet or other languages.

+## Usage

+- Build the `cmd/lsif-jsonnet` cli the usual way with Go.
+- The cli mimics the flags of the `jsonnet` cli, so you can specify `libsonnet` search paths with `-J` and the output file with `-o`.
+- Run the cli on your jsonnet file and generate an LSIF data file.
+- You can use the generated LSIF data file in [VSCode](https://code.visualstudio.com) with the LSIF plugin or when running a [Sourcegraph](https://docs.sourcegraph.com/user/code_intelligence/lsif) instance.
+Feel free to fork and use the [test-jsonnet-lsif](https://github.com/uwedeportivo/test-jsonnet-lsif) repo as your test code.